parente/tott/doc/sessions/intro.rst

 * Create a Google+ account so I can add you to our `TotT Google+ community <https://plus.google.com/communities/110747799653894553777>`_ before you leave today.
 * Review the course syllabus and schedule so you have an idea about how the course will run.
-* Begin following the instructions for assignment #0 to setup the course tools on your laptop.
+* Begin following the assignment instructions to setup the course tools on your laptop.
 This assignment is due next week, but it will require some time to execute all the steps.
-Plus you can't do much until you've worked through it.
+Plus you can't do much else in this course until you've worked through it.
 * If you've installed SublimeText and need a break from following rote instructions, try the following:

     * Copy/paste from `sally.txt <https://gist.github.com/parente/6171058>`_ into a new text document and replace all instances of the word "Sally" with "Shelly" using multi-caret selection.